riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 1:24:27: Elie: No, not really.

-1:24:51: Elie, on [ImpactMatters][im]: Dean Karlan et al have deep dives on organizations and ask similar questions, but not as deep as GW, and not clear it will lead to recommendations for donors.
+1:24:51: Elie, on [ImpactMatters][im]: Dean Karlan et al. have deep dives on organizations and ask similar questions, but not as deep as GW, and not clear it will lead to recommendations for donors.

 1:25:37: Holden: Slogan on their website: "Choose a cause with your heart, then give with your head."
 So it's like 31 flavors.
-Between Charity Navigator and GiveWell. but they give recs based on what you already want (?). (–1:26:30)
+Between Charity Navigator and GiveWell.
+But they give recommendations based on what you already want.

-1:27:27: holden has been the main blogger for the past 10 years, so now that he's working on open phil, getting some of the other staff to replace him has been challenging.
+1:27:27: Elie: Holden has been the main blogger for the past 10 years, so now that he's working on Open Phil, getting some of the other staff to participate in that has been challenging.

-1:28:55: non-Gv money might go down b/c so much depends on what the top donors are doing.
+1:28:55: Elie: Non-GV money might go down because so much depends on what the top donors are doing.
 80%+ retention?
+But this might be under-reported.

-1:29:43: GW staff compensation. for a long time it was driven by a startup mindset. we actively recruit ppl who will earn less than what they could earn elsewhere. which worked well. but as staff matured, we did market-value comparisons for roles that we had. primarily the same stuff as we did for executive compensation. that plus living cost adjustments. we'll do that this year. no significant changes or lowered salary. we're growing from explicitly expecting ppl to make less to being more reasonable.
+1:29:43: Elie: GW staff compensation.
+For a long time it was driven by a startup mindset.
+We actively recruit people who will earn less than what they could earn elsewhere.
+Which worked well.
+But as staff matured, we did market-value comparisons for roles that we had.
+Primarily the same stuff as we did for executive compensation.
+That plus living cost adjustments.
+We'll do that this year, but hard to see in the budget.
+No significant changes or lowered salary.
+We're growing from explicitly expecting people to make less to being more reasonable.

-1:32:50: no reason to expect Gw and open phil will have separate takes on this salary thing.
+1:32:50: Elie and Holden: No reason to expect GW and Open Phil will have separate takes on this salary thing.
 GW expenses could grow as we get out of this "startup mode".

-1:33:55: very roughly in the 10%-20% range for raises. ppl are gonna raise families in the bay area.
+1:33:55: Elie: Very roughly in the 10%--20% range for raises.

+1:34:05: Holden: People are gonna raise families in the Bay Area.

 # Commentary